-Tickets Available online at http://goo.gl/4qZdCg
+Tickets Available at the door and online at http://goo.gl/4qZdCg

 Anti corruption crusader, CEO of Hermitage capital and leading critic of the Putin regime, Bill Browder award winning Finnish author of “Purge” and “When The Doves Disappeared,” Sofi Oksanen visits Toronto on March 27 to give a keynote address at the Toronto Conference on Repressions and Human Rights: Commemorating the 1949 Baltic Deportations on March 27.
 The event will also feature a panel discussion of international experts and historians including former Swedish MP and VP of the Parliamentary Assembly of The Council of Europe, Göran Lindblad; University of Toronto, Estonian Studies Chair, Jüri Kivimäe; Director of the Joint Baltic American Committee, Karl Altau and others.